-Through DRAW, we will provide the field with flexible, evidence-based, and piloted strategies and materials that help teachers build the digital literacy skills and digital resilience of adult learners.
-These efforts will help to ensure adult learners can obtain the digital knowledge and skills necessary for postsecondary education and training, employment, civic engagement, and economic self-sufficiency.
+Through DRAW, we will provide the field with flexible, evidence-based, piloted strategies and materials that help teachers build the digital literacy skills and digital resilience of adult learners.
+These efforts will help adult learners obtain the digital knowledge and skills necessary for postsecondary education and training, employment, civic engagement, and economic self-sufficiency.

 Together, and in partnership with practitioners across the country, we will:

 - Identify and curate existing resources for assessing and developing digital literacy skills and resilience.

 - Co-create additional resources to fill gaps identified in the landscape scan.